Search to resume for teenager swept from rocks in Raglan

 At this stage it was anticipated that the search will continue until after low tide.

 Police were alerted at 1.30pm yesterday that a 17-year-old had been swept into the water at Papanui Point in Ruapuke.
+The spot has reportedly claimed close to 20 lives in the past 75 years.

 The teen was with three other people.